US STOCKS-S&P 500 caps off strongest week in five years

 The Nasdaq rose 5.31 percent for the week, its best week since December 2011.

 The S&P 500’s 4.3 percent gain for the week was its biggest weekly advance since January 2013.
-But it remains down nearly 5 percent from its record high on Jan.
-26.
+It remains down nearly 5 percent from its record high on January 26.

-U.S. stock markets will remain closed on Monday for the Presidents Day holiday.
-They are unlikely to return to the unusually calm conditions seen last year, even though equities have already recovered more than half the ground lost in the recent sell-off and traders have rapidly dialed down fear.
+U.S. stock markets are unlikely to return to the unusually calm conditions seen last year, even though equities have already recovered more than half the ground lost in the recent selloff and traders have rapidly dialed down fear.

 Economic data out on Friday painted a rosy picture.
 Homebuilding increased to more than a one-year high in January, boosted by strong increases in the construction of single- and multi-family housing units.
 A different report showed import prices jumped last month.